 - FACTS (Family And Children Therapeutic Support): the FACTS service is a consultation and therapeutic service providing access to trained therapists with extensive adoption experience.
 Services provided include (but are not limited to) clinical psychology, family therapy, Dyadic Developmental Psychology (DDP), Theraplay, therapeutic life journey work and many creative therapies including play, drama and music.
-Services are commissioned by the responsible local authority (who may recover the cost from the Adoption Support Fund). - Specialist education service: the specialist education lead at PACT can provide support for adopters and schools in various ways.
+Services are commissioned by the responsible local authority, who may recover the cost from the adoption and special guardianship support fund (ASGSF). - Specialist education service: the specialist education lead at PACT can provide support for adopters and schools in various ways.
 These include helping to navigate the education system or supporting families when they are embarking on the admissions application process.
 The role also includes working directly with educational professionals and schools with tailored training and advice regarding adopted children's needs.